Help with Costs

 Prescription costs for drugs to treat type 1 diabetes (T1D) can make up a large percentage of what you pay each year for healthcare.
 In the sections below, we’ll discuss some different ways to get help with insulin costs and other prescription costs, depending on which type of insurance you have or if you are uninsured.

-Insured T1D patients
+Insured T1D Patients

 If you have insurance through an employer or the insurance marketplace, but are still struggling to afford your medication, most major insulin manufacturers offer co-pay assistance.